Pseudoreality/Roblox-Identities/Capabilities/UndocumentedSandboxable/Players.md

 # Players
 > [!IMPORTANT]
 > This is an undocumented Sandboxable capability.
-When the capability recieves [official documentation](https://create.roblox.com/docs/scripting/capabilities), this file will be removed!
+When the capability receives [official documentation](https://create.roblox.com/docs/scripting/capabilities), this file will be removed!

 ## Description
 Access to Instances related to Player and Team objects